fatihseydi/Clarusway-aws-devops-workshop/devops/hands-on/nexus/README.md

 Next up, configure Maven release and snapshot repositories for deployment.
 This means updating pom.xml and settings.xml.

-Your mirror url now should point to http://localhost:8081/repository/maven-public
+Your mirror url now should point to http://<AWS public DNS>:8081/repository/maven-public

 So your settings.xml should look like this: